dangermendez/JosefinSansExt/README.md

 # JosefinSansExt
 A fork of Josefin Sans Regular (from Google Fonts), with Cyrillic and Greek support.
 Currently Regular only.
 More weights coming soon, and complete character set coming soon.

-Greek glyphs partially designed by @Raiden-tiger in January 2021, and refined by me.
+Greek glyphs partially designed by user Raiden-tiger (https://github.com/Raiden-tiger/) in January 2021, and refined by me.
 Cyrillic glyphs completely designed by me.
+Created using FontForge.

 Based on latest version available via Google Fonts.